Adams 12 Five Star Schools: Statistics

 As of 2011, the Colorado school district consists of 32 elementary schools, 9 middle schools, 5 high schools, 4 charter schools, 1 alternative school, 1 technical education center, and 1 adult education center, with nearly 39,000 students enrolled in the district.
-Although there are approximately 68 different spoken languages throughout the district, the ESL (English as a second language) population of nearly 5,000 students consists of mainly Hispanics.
+Although there are approximately 68 different spoken languages throughout the district, the ESL (English as a second language) population of nearly 5,000 students consists of mainly native Spanish speakers.
 Almost 3,000 students participate in the gifted and talented program, and almost 3,500 students have special education needs.
 Over 14,000 students travel to school by bus, and over 10,500 students receive a free or reduced lunch.

 Along with the large student body, the district also has a large teacher work force.
 At the end of 2006, the district contained 1,918 classroom teacher, and 917 of those teachers had some kind of advanced degree.
 The teachers in the district have, on average, 10.65 years of total teaching experience and 9.19 years of employment within the district.
 Only .01% of the entire teacher workforce have emergency licenses.